vincentbrison/dualcache/README.md

 Use cases
 =========
- - Using default serialization on RAM + disk can be very useful to cache network. exchange of data.
+ - Using default serialization on RAM + disk can be very useful to cache network exchange of data.
- - Using references in RAM + serialization can be very useful to cache bitmaps.
+ - Using references in RAM + serialization on disk can be very useful to cache bitmaps.

 Javadoc
 =======